-I like to savor the season slowly – which means storing the leftovers in their own little hand pies that I can whip out on a weeknight just like a frozen pizza, but better.
+I like to savor the season slowly – which means storing the leftovers in their own little hand pies that I can whip out on a weeknight just like a frozen pizza or hot pocket, but better.

 - ANY Thanksgiving leftover - examples below

 - 1-2 cups turkey, cubed or shredded

 - ½ - 1 cups mashed potatoes or sweet potatoes

 - PIE DOUGH (see recommended link above, makes 2 crusts)

 - Make and refrigerate your pie dough a day before use or up to a month before (in this case freeze it and thaw in fridge).

 - Place all your leftover ingredients in separate bowls for the assembly line.
 You can use all, some or more of what I listed above.
 Including pumpkin or apple pie!